giserh/docker-mapproxy/README.md

 there's no reason it has to be in the same one with mapproxy.
 Since it's storing tiles into couch_db it does not even have to run on the same server.

+## Updating the configuration

+If you edit the files once everything is up and running you can copy new ones into the containers, for example,

+    for f in As*geojson city*yaml; do
+      docker cp $f mapproxy://srv/mapproxy/config/services/
+    done

+I suppose you need to restart MapProxy to get it to reread the change.
+Remember to empty the appropriate cache database(s) in CouchDB so that they will get new data.

 ## Credits

 There are other Docker projects built for MapProxy.
 I wanted one that